Table of Contents Search for printer HOME

 Mean global temperature (1850-1890) is roughly 13.6°C.

 First Industrial Revolution.
-Coal, railroads, and land clearing speed up greenhouse gas emission, while better agriculture and sanitation speed up population growth.
+Coal, railroads, and land clearing speed up greenhouse gas emissions, while better agriculture and sanitation speed up population growth.

 1824